oasci/pitt-biosc1540-2024s/biosc1540/syllabus/cadences.md

 -   [Learning scenarios][learning-scenario] will be introduced in the first module's class.
 -   Material will be covered in the same order as the technology's typical workflow.
 -   [Quizzes][quiz] will be given in the last class of the module.
--   [Checkpoints][checkpoints] are due on the first Tuesday after the quiz.
+-   [Checkpoints][checkpoints] are due on the first Thursday after the quiz (i.e., one week from the quiz).

 ## Week